Extrusion: Die design

 The design of an extrusion profile has a large impact on how readily it can be extruded.
 The maximum size for an extrusion is determined by finding the smallest circle that will fit around the cross-section, this is called the circumscribing circle.
 This diameter, in turn, controls the size of the die required, which ultimately determines if the part will fit in a given press.
-For example, a larger press can handle 60 cm diameter circumscribing circles for aluminium and 55 cm (22 in) diameter circles for steel and titanium.
+For example, a larger press can handle 60 cm diameter circumscribing circles for aluminum and 55 cm (22 in) diameter circles for steel and titanium.

 The complexity of an extruded profile can be roughly quantified by calculating the shape factor, which is the amount of surface area generated per unit mass of extrusion.
 This affects the cost of tooling as well as the rate of production.

 Thicker sections generally need an increased section size.
 In order for the material to flow properly legs should not be more than ten times longer than their thickness.
 If the cross-section is asymmetrical, adjacent sections should be as close to the same size as possible.
-Sharp corners should be avoided; for aluminium and magnesium the minimum radius should be 0.4 mm (1/64 in) and for steel corners should be 0.75 mm and fillets should be 3 mm.
+Sharp corners should be avoided; for aluminum and magnesium the minimum radius should be 0.4 mm (1/64 in) and for steel corners should be 0.75 mm and fillets should be 3 mm.
 The following table lists the minimum cross-section and thickness for various materials.

+There are guidelines for design for manufacturing, designs that can be manufactured easily and cheaply.
+These guidelines are a set of rules for a person designing a product to ease the manufacturing process, reduce cost and time.
+For example, if a hole is to be drilled, if the designer specifies a standard hole size then it reduces the cost because the drill bits of unusual sizes are not readily available, they have to be custom made.Other design considerations for die design include minimizing hollow shapes, as they require multiple dies, thus increase production complexity and cost.
+The designed parts are easier to extruded if they are symmetrical, because the pressure applied on the die is balanced.
+Grooves and ribbing increase the structural integrity of the extruded profiles for more consistent results.